PhrontHQ/mod/teach/concepts/white-board/section-data-model.md

 ## Components and Sections

-Components have a "sections" property, an array, ordered of Section DataObjects.
+Component, or a subclass, would have a "sections" property, an array, ordered of Section DataObjects.
 For example, the Main component's sections then become the data behind a menu bar at the bottom of many mobile apps.
 The iOS call app Home/Main Section has 5 sections [favorites, recents, contacts, keypad, voicelmail].

 ## Naming